derek-zhou/html_writer/README.md

 # HtmlWriter

-A library to write html text in a elixir way.
+A library to write html text in an elixir way.

 ## Installation